eftekin/Randogs-iOS-App/README.md

-# RandomDog - iOS App
+# Randogs - iOS App

 RandomDog is a fun and simple iOS app that allows users to view random dog photos with a tap of a button.
 The app features a sleek and minimal design, focusing on providing an enjoyable and seamless user experience.